CT scan

 Since its development in the 1970s, CT scanning has proven to be a versatile imaging technique.
 While CT is most prominently used in medical diagnosis, it can also be used to form images of non-living objects.
-The 1979 Nobel Prize in Physiology or Medicine was awarded jointly to South African-American physicist Allan MacLeod Cormack and British electrical engineer Godfrey Hounsfield "for the development of computer-assisted tomography".
+The 1979 Nobel Prize in Physiology or Medicine was awarded jointly to British electrical engineer Godfrey Hounsfield and South African–American physicist Allan MacLeod Cormack "for the development of computer-assisted tomography".

 Types

-On the basis of image acquisition and procedures, various type of scanners are available in the market.
+On the basis of image acquisition and procedures, various types of scanners are available in the market.

 Sequential CT

 Sequential CT, also known as step-and-shoot CT, is a type of scanning method in which the CT table moves stepwise.
-The table increments to a particular location and then stops which is followed by the X-ray tube rotation and acquisition of a slice.
+The table increments to a particular location and then stops, followed by rotation of the X-ray tube and acquisition of a slice.
 The table then increments again, and another slice is taken.
-The table movement stops while taking slices.
-This results in an increased time of scanning.
+The table movement stops while taking slices, which results in an increased scan duration.